 Many patients with prostate cancer may opt for cancer control which puts the patient in a category where the disease is determined to be extremely slowed down to the point where it is deemed unlikely to metastasize or shorten the patient’s life expectancy.
 This is contradistinction to disease cure which focuses on the elimination of all cancer cells.
 From the patient’s perspective, both outcomes are considered equivalent since they do not experience any symptoms of the disease in both scenarios.
 When disease recurrence is documented, the implementation of an intervention is based on the rate of disease spread as well as the risk to benefit ratio of the intervention being considered.

 Currently, there is no agent approved for the prevention of prostate cancer.
-Several trials have been conducted to evaluate the reduction in the future risk of prostate cancer diagnosis with different agents.
+Several trials have been conducted to evaluate the reduction in the future risk of a prostate cancer diagnosis with different agents.
 For example, the Reduction by Dutasteride of Prostate Cancer Events (REDUCE) trial, a decrease in the incidence of prostate cancer from 25% with placebo to 20% with a Dutasteride was noted.8,9 The Prostate Cancer Prevention Trial showed a reduction in the incidence of prostate cancer from 24% with placebo to 18% with finasteride.8,9 However, most studies reported that most cancers prevented were low-risk cancers.
 In spite of the trials, no drug has been approved for the prevention of prostate cancer.
 Vitamin E, Vitamin C and Selenium have also been studied for the treatment of prostate cancer but have not shown any benefit compared to placebos.

 The diagnosis of prostate cancer must be balanced against the benefit from detecting and treating clinically significant cancers which if left untreated will negatively affect the patient’s quality of life.
 It is important to not over-diagnose and over-treat clinically insignificant cancers.
 The decision to pursue the diagnosis and or treatment of prostate cancer is best made as a shared decision between the patient and their physician.
 Multiple factors warrant the decision to pursue a prostate cancer diagnosis including an elevated serum PSA, abnormal digital rectal examination and genetic risk factors.8,9 History taking should focus on the symptoms of outlet obstruction, incontinence, change in ejaculatory pattern and potency.